The Centers for Disease Control and Prevention in Atlanta admit a long-standing error.

 The New York Times is a white Hispanic.

-I got no time left is anybody worried that the white Hispanics will riot if Zimmerman is found guilty.
+Is anybody worried that the white Hispanics will riot if Zimmerman is found guilty?

-I mean there's some white Hispanics that live in Florida too.
+I mean, there's some white Hispanics that live in Florida, too.